PASTAplus/cite/README.md

 ## A note about how Cite generates a citation

 A Cite generated citation may consist of a list of authors, publication year, title, data package version, publisher, digital object identifier, and access date.
-The order and presence of these components depends on the style requested for the citation (see "style" parameter above).
+The order and presence of these components depends on the style requested for the citation (see query parameters above).

 The JSON content of an ESIP style citation, and a brief discussion of the fields, follows: